 process.env.NODE_ENV with "production".

-It doesn’t stop there.
-Bun’s optimizing transpiler is smart enough to do some basic constant folding.
+Bun’s optimizing transpiler also does basic constant folding.
 Since

 What types of values are supported?